Deke1993/Text-Classification-with-Transformers/README.md

 The Timing Script can be used to get an indication of runtimes of the different methods used in classification with reject option.

-The .py scripts are loaded into the notebooks that serve as a sort easy-to-use interface.
+The .py scripts are loaded into the notebooks that serve as a sort of easy-to-use interface.

 Structure of the files are specific to a master thesis which was created using the scripts.
 If one wants to apply the scripts to other text classification tasks, adjustments may be necessary (e.g. different languages, maximum sequence length)